TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.2.md

 ---

-If one assay to commune with thee, wilt thou be grieved?
+"If someone ventures to talk with you, will you be grieved?
 But who can withhold himself from speaking?